chenthillinuxms/xsos/README.md

 https://access.redhat.com/discussions/469323
 https://access.redhat.com/solutions/511753

+Error String Analysis :-

+How to use this script :-

 Future Plan :
 We are planning to extend the AUTOMATED SOSREPORT ANALYSIS for differnet version on RHEL and SUSE distro also . https://snapcraft.io/install/xsos/opensuse